Syknapse/Contribute-To-This-Project/archive/readme.md

 The `getArchiveCards()` method creates `<object>` elements.
 As many as there are archive files (based on the manually updated `NUMBER_OF_FILES`).
 Each object element imports the archive file with the corresponding index.
 These import the cards into the main document.
 But they are within their own context created by the object element.
-We wait until the elements have loaded then we go into the context's `contentDocument`and retrieve the cards.
+We wait until the elements have loaded then we go into the context's `contentDocument` and retrieve the cards.
-Then we simply append them back into the main container with the rest of the cards in the `index.html`
+Then we simply append them back into the main container with the rest of the cards in the `index.html`.
+Finally we clean up the document by removing the unneeded `<object>`.